JeffersonLab/SRO-RTDP/src/utilities/java/pcap-ersap/docs/ERSAP_ORCHESTRATION.md

 ERSAP services are the building blocks of the data processing workflow.
 Each service performs a specific task, such as reading data from a source, processing data, or writing data to a destination.

-In our PCAP processing workflow, we have the following services:
+In our PCAP processing workflow, we have the following engine services:

-1. **PcapSourceService**: Connects to socket servers and reads packets.
+1. **PcapSourceEngine**: Connects to socket servers and reads packets.
-2. **PcapProcessorService**: Processes and filters packets based on protocol and IP address.
+2. **PcapProcessorEngine**: Processes and filters packets based on protocol and IP address.
-3. **PcapSinkService**: Writes processed packets to output files.
+3. **PcapSinkEngine**: Writes processed packets to output files.

 ### Service Interface

-All ERSAP services implement the `IEngine` interface, which defines the following methods:
+All ERSAP engine services implement the `IEngine` interface, which defines the following methods:

 - `configure(EngineData input)`: Configures the service with the provided input data.
 - `execute(EngineData input)`: Executes the service with the provided input data.